lamnhan066/isolate_contactor/README.md

 # Isolate Contactor

-An easy way to create a new isolate, keep it running and comunicate with it.
+An easy way to create a new isolate, keep it active and comunicate with it.
 It supports sending and receiving values between main and child isolate multiple times via `stream`, so you can build your `widget` with `StreamBuilder` and always listen to the new value from your `isolate`.

 This package is different from the `compute` method, IsolateContactor allows the isolate to run, send, receive data until you terminate it.
 It'll  save a lot of starting time.

 ## Features

 * Easy to create a new isolate, keep it active and comunicate with it.
+You can use `isolate_manager`: [pub](https://pub.dev/packages/isolate_manager) | [git](https://github.com/vursin/isolate_manager) to create multiple isolate for a function at the same time which using this plugin as its core.
-* Supports Web with `Future` and `Worker` (`Worker` needs some more steps to make it works).
-See below for more details.
+* Supports Web with `Future` and `Worker` (`Worker` is the real Isolate on Web).
-* Auto switch to `Future` if current Web browser doesn't support `Worker`.
+* Automatically switch to `Future` if current Web browser doesn't support `Worker`.

 ## Basic Usage (with build-in function)